 There is no difference in noise level between the DCF850 and DCF887.
 Both models produce a loud noise when operating, which is typical for impact drivers.
 The noise level can vary depending on the speed setting, the material being fastened, and the ambient noise level.

 According to some online reviews, both models have a noise level of around 95 decibels at full speed.
 This is equivalent to the noise level of a motorcycle or a power mower.
-Therefore, it is recommended to wear ear protection when using these tools.
+Therefore, we recommend wearing ear protection when using these tools.

 Differences In LED Lighting